Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

-We construct a test statistic by targeting the interactions between the current and previous factors.
+We test this null hypothesis by using a test statistic that targets whether the immediately preceding evaluation affects the current evaluation.
+We believe targeting the lag-1 effect in the test statistic is reasonable because if a carryover effect exists, respondents are likely to be affected most by the immediately preceding evaluation.
 For example, if respondents believe that they have placed too much weight on profiles' professions in the previous evaluation, they might decide to rely on the current profiles' ``country of origin'' factor more than its ``profession'' factor in order to balance across evaluations.
 Under this scenario, we would expect a significant interaction between previous profiles' ``profession'' factor and current profiles' ``country of origin'' factor.

 We modify the test statistic given in Equation~\eqref{eq:hiernet} in the following way.
 Suppose that $J$ is even (if $J$ is odd, simply consider $J-1$ evaluations).
-We first define a new response vector $Y_i^\ast = [Y_{i2}, Y_{i4}, \ldots, Y_{iJ}]$ by taking every other evaluation.
-Similarly, we can define new factors of interest $X_i^\ast= [[X_{i1}, Z_{i1}]^\top, [X_{i3}, Z_{i3}]^\top, \allowbreak\ldots, [X_{i,J-1}, Z_{i,J-1}]^\top]$ and a new set of conditioning variables $Z_i^\ast= [[X_{i2}, Z_{i2}]^\top, [X_{i4}, Z_{i4}]^\top, \allowbreak\ldots, [X_{iJ}, Z_{iJ}]^\top]$.
-We then fit HierNet with the new response $Y^\ast$ on $(X^\ast,Z^\ast)$, where $X^\ast = [X_1^\ast, X_2^\ast, \dots, X_n^\ast]$ and $Z^\ast$ is defined similarly.
+We first define a new response vector $\bY_i^\ast = [Y_{i2}; Y_{i4}; \ldots; Y_{iJ}]$ by taking every other evaluation.
+Similarly, we can define new factors of interest $\bX_i^\ast= [[\bX_{i1}; \bZ_{i1}]^\top; [\bX_{i3}; \bZ_{i3}]^\top, \allowbreak\ldots; [\bX_{i,J-1}; \bZ_{i,J-1}]^\top]$ and a new set of conditioning variables $\bZ_i^\ast= [[\bX_{i2}; \bZ_{i2}]^\top; [\bX_{i4}; \bZ_{i4}]^\top, \allowbreak\ldots; [\bX_{iJ}; \bZ_{iJ}]^\top]$.
+We then fit HierNet with the new response $\bY^\ast = [\bY_1^\ast; \bY_2^\ast; \dots; \bY_n^\ast]$ on $(\bX^\ast,\bZ^\ast)$, where $\bX^\ast = [\bX_1^\ast; \bX_2^\ast; \dots; \bX_n^\ast]$ and $\bZ^\ast$ is defined similarly.

-For this particular scenario, HierNet will estimate all main effects and interactions effects of $Z^\ast$, and the interaction effects between $X^\ast$ and $Z^\ast$, which are of primary interest.
-To increase the power of the test, we set all main and interactions effects of $X^\ast$ to zero since we do not expect the previous profile alone to impact the respondent's choice.
-Furthermore, we also do not expect the interaction effects between $X^\ast$ and $Z^\ast$ to differ, depending on the ordering (left vs. right) of the relevant factors.
+For this particular scenario, HierNet will estimate all main effects and interaction effects of $\bZ^\ast$, and the interaction effects between $\bX^\ast$ and $\bZ^\ast$, which are of primary interest.
+To increase the power of the test, we set all main and interaction effects of $\bX^\ast$ to zero since we do not expect the previous profile alone to impact the respondent's choice.
+Furthermore, we also do not expect the interaction effects between $\bX^\ast$ and $\bZ^\ast$ to differ, depending on the ordering (left versus right) of the relevant factors.
 Therefore, we enforce all these interaction effects to have equal magnitude as done in Equation~\eqref{eq:constraints} (see Appendix~\ref{appendix:constraint_TS} for further details).
 This leads to the following test statistic,

 where $\gamma_{\ell\ell^\prime kk^\prime}$ represents the coefficient of an interaction term between the $k$th level of the $\ell$th factor of the profile used in the previous evaluation and the $k^\prime$th level of the $\ell^\prime$th factor of the profile used in the current evaluation.
 Appendix~\ref{appendix:regularityassumption} explains how to resample the test statistic in this setting.